14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

-And the best part is it’s normally FREE!
+And the best part is it’s usually FREE!

-Don’t be intimidated or scared to attend your first meet up.
-Every group wants more participants.
-Trust me, fellow birders are all too willing to share their knowledge and expertise regarding everything from identifying local species, binoculars, gear and just offering general encouragement.
+Don’t be intimidated to attend your first meet up because every group wants more participants.
+Trust me; fellow birders are all too willing to share their knowledge and expertise regarding everything from identifying local species, binoculars, gear and just offering general encouragement.

 Most local bird clubs even have a monthly meeting where a speaker is brought in to discuss a relevant topic.
 From there, birding trips and excursions are scheduled among members throughout the month.

 These trips with local birding experts can put you on the fast track.
-Forget memorizing flash cards and listening to audio recordings repeatedly, you basically can get your own personal birding tutor while getting hands on experience!
+Forget memorizing flash cards and listening to audio recordings repeatedly; you basically can get your own personal birding tutor while gaining hands-on experience!

 Seriously, why haven’t you joined a group yet?

-Find a local bird club or group to connect with!!!
+Find a local bird club or group to join!!!

 Here are some places to start your search:

-- Audubon: There are over 450 chapters to join across the United States.
-Normally have a monthly meeting.
-Most chapters also coordinate a few bird trips every month.
+- Audubon: There are over 450 chapters to join in the United States.
+They usually have a monthly meeting, and most chapters also coordinate a few bird trips every month.

 - Bird Club Finder from Bird Watchers Digest: (International!!!)